namiman/horriblesubs_release_time_until/README.md

-# Horriblesubs Release Time Until
+# Horriblesubs Release Time Until [Readonly]

+UPDATE: With the closing Horriblesubs this project is now closed.

 Changes the times on Horriblesubs /release-page and the sidebar on every page to "until/ago" format